Will I be met at Dunedin airport when I first arrive?

 If I want to change homestay how can I do that?

-You should speak to the staff at the Accommodation Office first.
-You will need to provide one weeks notice if you wish to change.
+You should speak to the Accommodation Co-ordinator first.
+You will need to provide one week's notice if you wish to change.

 What is "flatting"?